alicelouisejane/CGMprocessing/README.md

 </tr>
 <tr class="even">
 <td>cv</td>
 <td>Coefficient of variation.
-NOTE: SD is highly influenced by the mean
+SD is highly influenced by the mean
 glucose – someone with a higher mean glucose will have a higher SD.
 The CV divides the SD/mean x100.
 This division helps “correct” and normalize glucose variability, allowing us to set a single variability goal that